 It was great thrill to do this project, as I love working with children and always marvel at the enthusiastic way they work in mosaic.
 I also enjoy working with communities in a sustainable way.
 A celebration to unveil the work was held on 17 November 2019.

-Please check the Facebook page for updates and close ups of some of the items the children made for the mosaic panels.
+Please check the Facebook page for close ups of some of the items the children made for the mosaic panels.
 Yarralea is a not-for-profit, stand-alone community Children's Centre.